 And these Vegan Pumpkin Chocolate Chip Cookies are the perfect baking project for beginner bakers and cookie lovers alike.
-This recipe is super simple, but the pay off is delicious soft and chewy cookies that marry chocolate chips with pumpkin spice.
+This recipe is super simple, but the pay-off is delicious, soft and chewy cookies that marry chocolate chips with pumpkin spice.

-Granulated Sugar: Sugar adds sweetness, promotes browning and chewiness.
+Brown Sugar: Sugar adds sweetness, promotes browning and chewiness.

 Vanilla: A splash of vanilla extract for good measure.

 All Purpose Flour: My preferred brand is King Arthur.
 The quality is unmatched!

 Leaveners: A combo of baking powder and baking soda keep these cookies super soft, but still chewy.

 Pumpkin Pie Spice: They wouldn't be dairy-free Vegan Pumpkin Chocolate Chip Cookies with out plenty of pumpkin pie spice!
 If you don't have a blens, I'll tell you what combination of spices to use below.

 Non-Dairy Chocolate Chips: Last but certainly not least, plenty of chocolate chips.

 These Vegan Pumpkin Chocolate Chip Cookies are SO simple to make.

 First, cream the vegan butter and brown sugar together.